|

 SoCalPhotoBank.com

-rich with some of the most beautiful and differentiated parks in the
+Southern California is rich with some of the most beautiful and

-world.
-It's very sad that foreign visitors travel thousands of
+that foreign visitors travel thousands of miles to visit the

-miles to visit the Huntington Library in San Marino but most locals
+Huntington Library in San Marino but most locals don't

-don't even know it exists.
+even know it exists.
 Less extravagant but equally as

-beautiful gardens include Descanso, the Arcadia Arboretum, and the
+beautiful gardens include Descanso, the Arcadia

-opportunity to photograph a variety of subjects throughout the year.
+provide ample opportunity to photograph a variety of subjects throughout the year.

 |